tysonjh/tysonjh.github.io/source/_posts/2014-03-08-scala-delayedinit-trait-explored.markdown

 }
 ```

-Then I mixed these traits together with various techniques.
-Some with regular mixins, some to mimick dependency injection with the cake pattern.
+Traits can be mixed in using several different techniques.
+Here are some with regular mixins and some with dependency injection.

 ``` scala
 trait Stage123 extends Stage1 with Stage2 with Stage3 {